lukakralj/GpioManager_Server/README.md

 # Gpio Manager (Server)
 Server that allows remote control of GPIO pins on the DragonBoard 410c through a [mobile app](https://github.com/lukakralj/GpioManager_App).
+You can read more about this project in [this blog post](https://lukakralj.com/gpio-manager/).

 ## Aim
 The purpose of this server is to be able to receive remote requests for managing